k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/07_vector_db_intro.md

 3. **Traditional databases with vector extensions** (non-managed) In this model, vector search is implemented as an extension to an existing relational database.
 Vectors are stored alongside structured data and accessed using standard database drivers and SQL-based queries.
    - **The approach:** Vector search is implemented as an extension to an existing relational database.
 Vectors are stored alongside structured data and accessed via standard SQL.
-   - **Why choose This**: This is ideal for operational simplicity, data locality, and keeping sensitive organizational data within your own controlled infrastructure.
+   - **Why choose this**: This is ideal for operational simplicity, data locality, and keeping sensitive organizational data within your own controlled infrastructure.
    - **Examples**: SQLite + `vec0`, PostgreSQL + `pgvector`.